rigetti/qcs-sdk-rust/README.md

 Most development tasks are automated with [cargo-make] (like make, but you can have dependencies on other Rust tools and a _ton_ of useful tasks are built in).
 Install cargo-make by doing `cargo install cargo-make`.
 Then you can invoke it with either `cargo make <task>` or `makers <task>`.
 Tasks are defined in files called `Makefile.toml`.
 If a task is defined in the top level (workspace) file with `workspace = False` then it will only be run once.
 Otherwise, cargo-make will attempt to run that command for each crate.

+In order to run all checks exactly the same way that CI does, use `makers workspace-ci-flow` from the project root (workspace).

 ### Running Tests

 The best way to go about this is via `makers` or `cargo make` with no task.
 This will default to `dev-test-flow` which formats all code, builds, and tests everything.